petedodd/pilsner/README.md

 }
 ```

 This much should probably be left as it is, unless you want to edit the guard that means the dead are left alone.
+This means `alive` should be one of the columns in the matrix `D` passed to `simulator`, with 1 meaning alive.
 The `updateages` call does what it says.

-There are a few basic features one needs to understand to be able to work with this:
+There are a few other basic features one needs to understand to be able to work with this:

 -   events are C structs and comprise a triple of when, who, and what.
 Writing an event should be as easy as setting the time of the event labeled `todo` and assing a string to say what it is
--   events are added to an event queue by writing `EQ.push(todo)`;
+-   events are added to an event queue by writing `EQ.push(todo);` (see below)
 -   the data for a person (**A**ges, **D**iscrete and **C**ontinuous) are accessed as in the `P.D["alive"]` example here.
 The programme knows about these names from the column names passed to `simulator`
 -   the parameter input data for the relevant person are in `Z` accessed by a string set to the parameter name
 -   a basic understanding of R's random deviates from distributions is needed to assign time-to-events